vgaurav-umich/market_watch/README.md

 Ploomber is a better and more function rich version of the Makefile.
 At the very core it does what Makefile’s do i.e. execute individual tasks/scripts in order of dependency between them.
 The Docker image already comes preloaded with Ploomber.

-To get started with Ploomber we need to issue command –
+To get started with Ploomber we need run Ploomber build with this command –
+* Please pip install ploomber if not already done.
 ```
 Ploomber build
 ```
 Above command will make use of pipeline.yaml file which is a ploomber’s equivalent of Makefile which contains data pipeline specification to build each individual tasks.

+Our full pipeline is found in the pipeline.yaml file which ploomber uses.
+It is a convenient way to walk step by step thru the code.